-In the ticket has been read since it was last changed.

-The ticket is unread since it was last changed.
-When a note is added to a ticket, the ticket is reset to unread for other users.

-Email notification is pending (page 127) since the ticket was last changed.
-Select the ticket and click Stop Notification to prevent notification.

-ightharpoonup - The ticket is locked for editing.
+- The ticket has been read since it was last changed. - In a ticket is unread since it was last changed.
+When a note is added to a ticket, the ticket is reset to unread for other users. - - Email notification is pending (page 127) since the ticket was last changed.
+Select the ticket and click Stop Notification to prevent notification. - The ticket is locked for editing.